csgenetics/csgenetics_scrnaseq/README.md

 **CS Genetics' scRNA-Seq pipeline** is a bioinformatics best-practice analysis pipeline for processing single-cell RNA-Seq data from their single-cell RNA-Seq kits.

-It runs on a Unix-like operating system (Linux, macOS, etc)
+It runs on a Unix-like operating system (E.g. Linux).

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a portable manner.
 The pipeline uses Docker containers to run the main pipeline instance and its constituent processes making installation trivial and results reproducible.